Homemade Ricotta Recipe

 - The leftover liquid (whey) contains lots of protein and nutrients, so don't throw it out!
 Store it in a container, refrigerate and add it to smoothies and other recipes, like baked goods, in place of water, or use it to soak legumes, nuts or grains.
 It also freezes well.

-- Homemade ricotta can easily be turned into Paneer or Queso Fresco by keeping it in the strainer, covering with cheesecloth, then placing a plate along with something heavy (like a large can) on top to weigh it down.
+- This recipe can easily be turned into Paneer or Queso Fresco by keeping it in the strainer, covering with cheesecloth, then placing a plate along with something heavy (like a large can) on top to weigh it down.
 Store it in the refrigerator overnight (12-24 hours) with a bowl underneath to catch the liquid.
 I like to mix in some salt before pressing if I'm going this route.

 I prefer to keep the cheese unsalted so that you can use it in sweet applications (like ricotta cheesecake), but also because I love the contrast of the mellow, creamy cheese with some flaky sea salt sprinkled over top.
 If you want to add some salt, ¼ - ½ teaspoon will do.

-PrintHomemade Ricotta
+Ricotta Recipe

 Ingredients